sophiee03/Parallel-Computing-HW-1/README.md

 ```

 ## Implicit Parallelism Implementation
 The first optimization that we can try to execute is the implicit parallelism one: it consists in adding some optimization flags in the compilation and the most suitable pragmas above the code that we want to optimize.
-For example, in our case, we have two nested loops to create the transposed matrix, the `#pragma simd` directive tells the compiler to force the vectorization and the `#pragma unroll(n)` will unroll the loops on a certain degree (n).
+For example, in our case, we have two nested loops to create the [transposed-matrix](https://github.com/sophiee03/IntroPARCO-2024-H1/blob/31003fb43f223152bd73e72a461ad5a9d2e3acca/code.c#L141), the `#pragma simd` directive tells the compiler to force the vectorization and the `#pragma unroll(n)` will unroll the loops on a certain degree (n).
 These are the most suitable one for our code (the `#pragma ivdep` is not needed because we don't have dependencies).
 For what concern the optimization flags, after a few trials with different ones we can conclude that the most performant combination of flags is `-O2 -funroll-loops`.
 If we want to take the code all together in one file and make the flags affect only the implicit parallelism part we can add above the function `#pragma GCC optimize ("O2", "unroll-loops")`.

-***Nota*** The same optimizations could be applied to the symmetric check nested loops
+***Nota*** The same optimizations could be applied to the [symmetric-check](https://github.com/sophiee03/IntroPARCO-2024-H1/blob/31003fb43f223152bd73e72a461ad5a9d2e3acca/code.c#L77) nested loops

 ## Explicit Parallelism Implementation
 The first step is to include the `<omp.h>` library.
 The openMP method will execute with a certain number of threads the parallel regions and use even more optimizations that we will add, for example: in our case, with the nested loops, we can add a `#pragma omp for collapse(2)` that will compress the two loops in a single amount of iterations to divide among the threads.
 Another clause that we can add is the `schedule(auto)` that will tell the compiler that at runtime it must choose the best scheduling strategy based on the system characteristics.